-That isn’t to say I didn’t, in the end, enjoy this historically-set mystery, just that I would have liked to have arrived at its conclusion a lot faster than I did.
-Especially as at the latter stages of Savill’s journey of discovery, it feels like the author suddenly rushed the ending, by comparison.
+That isn’t to say I didn’t, in the end, enjoy this historically set mystery, just that I would have liked to have arrived at its conclusion a lot faster than I did.
+Especially as at the latter stages of Savill’s journey of discovery, it feels like the author suddenly rushed the ending, in comparison that went before.

 That said, the characters were, for the most part, well-drawn and delineated.
-As was the setting, from the gritty, realistic brutality of Canvas Town, to the rest of the city struggling through a long drawn out war, and shortages.
+As was the setting, from the gritty, realistic brutality of Canvas Town, down to the rest of the city struggling under shortages.